args10/football-evolution/README.md

 # football-evolution
-A simple visualization about evolution of the modern football over the last century
+A simple visualization about evolution of the modern football over the last century.
+Live demo: https://arigupta.com/football-evolution/

 ![screenshot](/images/football-evolution.gif)